QED1224/Toontown-Resources/README.md

 P(at least Toon 1 or Toon 3 hit) = 0.3025 + 0.495 = 0.7975
 ```

 You'll note that there was a 24.75% decrease (0.3025 vs. 0.55) to the odds that two Safes hit cog A compared to without an attack mismatch.
 However, this decrease didn't actually constitute an overall loss in expected damage: it was simply more evenly distributed.
-This is evident in the probability that at least one Safe hit, which was 79.75% vs. 55% *in favor of attack mismatches*.
+This is evident in the probability that at least one Safe hit, which is 79.75% vs. 55% *in favor of attack mismatches*.
 To further clarify the difference, let's take a closer look at the possible outcomes.
 ```
 HH = Both hit
 HM = First hit, second miss
 MH = First miss, second hit
 MM = Both miss
 ```
-As you can see, there were three outcomes which resulted in damage to a cog: HH, HM and MH.
+As you can see, there are three outcomes which resulted in damage to a cog: HH, HM and MH.
 However, without attack mismatches, accuracy inheritance eliminated both HM and MH.
 This loss of opportunity could only be offset by a large increase in the probability of HH.
-For instance, in the above example there's a difference of 24.75%, which was just enough to make up for the loss (see [Level 12 Big Wig; Safe + Safe](http://pastebin.com/bzugMzEs)).
-Thus, the key factor was the fact that as the probability of HH increased, the difference between the probability of HH with and without attack mismatches decreased.
+For instance, in the above example there's a difference of 24.75%, which is just enough to make up for the loss (see [Level 12 Big Wig; Safe + Safe](http://pastebin.com/bzugMzEs)).
+Thus, the key factor is the fact that as the probability of HH increased, the difference between the probability of HH with and without attack mismatches decreased.
 Take, for example, maxed Storm Cloud:

 ```
  B A